ceperezb/SC-5006-Sandbox/Instructions/Simulations/01-first-run-experience.md

 - You're logged in as the fictitious user, Avery Howard, and have a global administrator role in Microsoft Entra.
 - You'll provision Microsoft Copilot for Security with one security compute unit (SCU).
-- You'll work in both the Azure portal and Microsoft Copilot for Security.
+- You'll work in both the Azure portal and the standalone experience of Microsoft Copilot for Security.

-This exercise should take approximately **15** minutes to complete.
+This exercise should take approximately **10** minutes to complete.

 > [!NOTE]
 > The environment for this exercise is based on a simulation, generated from pre-determined screen captures of the actual product.
 As a limited simulation, links on a page may not be enabled and text-based inputs that fall outside of the specified script are not be supported.